Summary

 Personal Commitment

 Harassment in health and social care is detrimental to both individuals and the overall healthcare environment.
 It undermines trust, reduces quality of care, and impacts mental wellbeing.
-Understanding what harassment is and how to address it is vital for creating a safe, supportive, and inclusive healthcare setting.
+Understanding what harassment is and how to address it is really important for creating a safe, supportive, and inclusive healthcare setting.

-Efforts from both organisations and individuals are crucial.
+Efforts from both organisations and individuals are essential.
 From establishing strong policies and training programs to recognising and reporting incidents, every step counts in creating a harassment-free environment.

 Let’s work collectively to eliminate harassment and ensure everyone can receive and provide care in a respectful and dignified environment.
 By standing against harassment, we contribute to a healthier and more equitable health and social care system for all.